spintheweb/interpreter/README.md

 The term webbase was first used in 1998, a name given to a relational database whose schema defined a webo: its structure, content, layout, localization, navigation and security aspects.
 Later, to ease portability, the webbase was formalized into the XML based Webbase Ontology Language (WBOL), this introduced the term webbaselet, a webbase fragment.

-##
-Anything that is worth something required effort.

 ## Features
+* Centered on contents
-Role Based Access Control
+* Role Based Access Control
-Multilingual & Multinational
+* Multilingual & Multinational
-Templated
+* Templated
-Extensible
+* Extensible

+## Rendering paradigm
+A user may request single contents or pages, if an chapter is requested, Spin the Web responds with the chapter main page.
+If a page is not found Spin the Web responds with the document main page.
+At least one of the roles that the user is part of needs to be authorized to the content or page requested.
+Role based authorization is inherited, the guests role is authorized, by default, to view only the document main page.

 ## License